Industry News

 Real estate is quickly becoming the favoured destination of many Kenyan companies that are headed for diversification.

-The shift to property market is mainly motivated by a sharp rise in house prices and rental income – driven by the country’s rapid urbanisation, which has seen investors enjoying high margins for their real estate ventures.
+The shift to the property market is mainly motivated by a sharp rise in house prices and rental income – driven by the country’s rapid urbanisation, which has seen investors enjoying high margins for their real estate ventures.

-Express Kenya, which is mainly targeting airport staff and employees of other companies based on Mombasa Road, is initially putting up 224 residential houses on 3.5 acres in four high rise blocks comprising one, two and three-bedroom houses.
+Express Kenya, which is mainly targeting airport staff and employees of other companies based on Mombasa Road, is initially putting up 224 residential houses on 3.5 acres in four high-rise blocks comprising one, two, and three-bedroom houses.

-“The base price of the one bedroom unit is Sh8 million, for the two bedroom Sh12.5 million, three bed-room Sh14 million and the three bedroom with a servant quarter Sh16 million,” Express Kenya manager for project accounting Jane Nungari said in a statement last month.
+“The base price of the one-bedroom unit is Sh8 million, for the two-bedroom Sh12.5 million, three bed-room Sh14 million and the three-bedroom with a servant quarter Sh16 million,” Express Kenya manager for project accounting Jane Nungari said in a statement last month.

 Phase one of the project is expected to be completed in two years.
-On final completion of the project, the company will have constructed 1,200 residential houses on the land which measures 15.75 acres.
+On completion of the project, the company will have constructed 1,200 residential houses on the land which measures 15.75 acres.

-The company’s managing director Kephar Tande had said that most of the land in Athi River, Machakos County and parts of Kitengela in Kajiado County could be used to build homes and industries if the government approves the proposal.
+The company’s managing director Kephar Tande had said that most of the land in Athi River, Machakos County, and parts of Kitengela in Kajiado County could be used to build homes and industries if the government approves the proposal.

-EAPCC is owned by the State, the NSSF and French cement conglomerate Lafarge.
+EAPCC is owned by the State, the NSSF, and French cement conglomerate Lafarge.

 The cement manufacturer owns huge tracks of land, but some of it – especially along the upcoming Mombasa-Nairobi standard gauge railway – has been grabbed by gangs of highly connected speculators.